Mojitas/MUST-Autonics/README.md

-# Main reposittory for: Team-Embedded - Solar Team
+# Main repository for: Team-Embedded - Solar Team

 ### Try to create a branch instead of updating the master branch directly